 Cognitive Linguistics & Quantitative Text Analysis Laboratory

-We reveal the movement of the human mind with linguistic data.
+We reveal the movements of the human mind through language and psychological data.

 STUDY FIELDS